jflets/Habitize/README.md

 7. **Bootstrap Color Modes**: The project also incorporated color themes for users, allowing them to customize their experience.
 The [Bootstrap Color Modes](https://getbootstrap.com/docs/5.3/customize/color-modes/#dark-mode) documentation provided guidance on implementing dark mode and other color modes, enhancing user interface personalization within Habitize.

 8. **Other Referenced Resources**: Any additional resources used during the project are appropriately referenced and acknowledged, ensuring transparency and credit to the respective sources.

+9. **Acknowledgments**: Thank you to my tutor Graeme Taylor for all his guidance and support.